Murderous cult leader Charles Manson dies at 83

 Through Wilson, Manson met the record producer Terry Melcher, son of the actress Doris Day, who he hoped would help him launch his musical career.
 But that went nowhere.

-In the meantime, Manson began gathering followers, and they decamped in November 1968 for the Spahn Ranch, a spot northwest of the San Fernando Valley, where they westerns were filmed back in the 1940s and the 1950s.
+In the meantime, Manson began gathering followers, and they decamped in November 1968 for the Spahn Ranch, a spot northwest of the San Fernando Valley where westerns had been filmed in the 1940s and '50s.
 There, they spent a lot of time tripping on LSD and swapping sexual partners.

 "Now is the time for Helter Skelter," Manson declared on Aug.
 8, 1969.

-Manson told four of his female followers — Susan Atkins, Leslie Van Houten, Patricia Krenwinkle and Linda Kasabian — to grab their knives and head over to what he believed was Melcher's home at 10050 Cielo Drive.
+Manson told four of his followers — Susan Atkins, Charles "Tex" Watson, Patricia Krenwinkel and Linda Kasabian — to grab their knives and head over to what he believed was Melcher's home at 10050 Cielo Drive.
 His orders were to kill everybody inside.

 But Melcher no longer lived there.
 Instead, they found a pregnant Tate — the wife of the Polish director Roman Polanski — and four other people: Wojtek Frykowski, Jay Sebring, Steven Parent and Abigail Folger.
 And when it was over, they were all dead.